datastax/python-driver/docs/faq.rst

 How does the driver manage request retries?
 -------------------------------------------
-By default, retries are managed by the :attr:`.Cluster.default_retry_policy` set on the session Cluster.
+By default, retries are managed by the :attr:`.ExecutionProfile.retry_policy` of the selected profile of the Cluster.
 It can also be specialized per statement by setting :attr:`.Statement.retry_policy`.

 Retries are presently attempted on the same coordinator, but this may change in the future.